Links 386 Pro: Courses

-Links 386 Pro had one included course, Harbour Town, and additional courses could be purchased separately under the "Links Championship Courses" branding.
+Links 386 Pro has one included course, Harbour Town, and additional courses could be purchased separately under the "Links Championship Courses" branding.
 Microsoft Golf 2.0 instead included Torrey Pines and Firestone.
-Links 386 CD and Microsoft Golf 3.0 also featured Harbour Town, but added a second course that varied regionally, with North American and Australian copies including Banff Springs, while Europe received The Belfry.
+Links 386 CD and Microsoft Golf 3.0 also features Harbour Town, but added a second course that varies regionally, with North American and Australian copies including Banff Springs, while European copies include The Belfry.

 Additional courses could be purchased individually on floppy disc or CD, with some releases including a flyby video for use only with Links 386 CD, Microsoft Golf 2.0, and Microsoft Golf 3.0.
-Most of the add-on courses would later be offered in four 5-course bundles that were also compatible with later releases in the series.
+Most of the add-on courses would later be offered in four 5-course bundles that are compatible with later releases in the series.

-In addition to buying courses, a tool was included with the game that could convert the eight courses that had been made available for the original Links: The Challenge of Golf: Torrey Pines, Firestone, Bountiful Municipal Golf Course, Bay Hill Club, Pinehurst Country Club, Dorado Beach East Course, Barton Creek-Fazio, and Troon North.
-The converted courses were at a lower resolution than the courses natively created for Links 386, and newer versions of these courses were later sold with better graphics.
+In addition to buying courses, a tool is included with the game that can convert the eight courses that had been made available for the original Links: The Challenge of Golf: Torrey Pines, Firestone, Bountiful Municipal Golf Course, Bay Hill Club, Pinehurst Country Club, Dorado Beach East Course, Barton Creek-Fazio, and Troon North.
+The converted courses are at a lower resolution than the courses natively created for Links 386, and newer versions of these courses were later sold with better graphics.

 Development

 Links 386 Pro was developed with a budget of $500,000, which was mostly allocated towards employee salaries, and took nearly three years to make, according to Chris Jones.
 The game was released in the second week of July 1992.
+Links Pro, for the Macintosh, appeared in 1994.